Wilcolab/Anythink-Market-zp3u4/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+1. Go to Docker offical website and intall docker according to your machine.
+2. If you are strugglig its okay GOOGLE IT :)
+3. Once the docker is install i had to install "WSL2 Linux kernel update package for x64 machines"